matthewfcarlson/edk2-vscode/README.md

-# edk2-vscode
+# tianocore-edk2 README

+This is an extension that makes working with EDK2 and Project Mu codebases easier.
-A Visual Studio Code Extension for EDK2 based projects
+This primarily focused on Visual Studio Code